rjfarmer/pyMesa/README.md

 # else it contains the result of the function call

-# Accessing a varaiable defined in a module is simply:
+# Accessing a variable defined in a module is simply:
 const_def.mev_to_ergs

-# IF the varaiable is not a parameter then you can change it with:
+# If the variable is not a parameter then you can change it with:
 const_def.standard_cgrav = 5.0

 # When passing a derived type, you should pass a dict to the function (filled with anything you want set)
 x = {}

-# Functions accepting arrays should pass a numpy array the size it expects (it the function allocates the array, then just pass a array of size 1)
+# Functions accepting arrays should pass a numpy array the size it expects (if the function allocates the array, then just pass an array of size 1)
 x = np.zeros(size)

 # Arrays inside derived types are unstable at the moment and don't completely work.

 ````

-Function names and module variabales are all tab complteable.
+Function names and module variables are all tab completable.

 ## Modules that work